TheFutureKnight/DiscordPresence-python/README.md

 - [python](https://www.python.org/)

 # Notes
-- You need to put your client ID in the script, it's the only thing that doesn't update as well from the config file (if needed I can change that and add it to the config file)
+- You need to put your client ID in the script, it's the only thing that doesn't update from the config file (if needed I can change that and add it to the config file)
 - To turn the script off once you ran it, open cmd and type `tasklist`, find the one called pythonw and copy the id, then type in `taskkill /pid ID /f`